Ashtar Ausaf: Detention during emergency rule

 Ausaf supported the Lawyers' Movement for the restoration of an independent judiciary.
 After Musharraf declared a state of emergency in 2007, Ausaf was detained by the military regime from the Lahore office of the Human Rights Commission of Pakistan on 5 November 2007.
 He suffered a heart attack in custody and was hospitalised.

-Advocate General Punjab
+Advocate General of Punjab

 Following general elections in 2008, General Musharraf resigned as President.
 The Pakistan Muslim League (Nawaz) formed the provincial government in Punjab, and Ausaf was appointed Prosecutor General of the province in 2011, before again being appointed Advocate General on 2 January 2012, having first served at the post 14 years ago.
 He stepped down when the caretaker government took over for the 2013 elections, and resumed private practice at his law firm, Ashtar Ali & Co.

 Escape from gun attack

 On 29 June 2013, Ausaf's convoy came across two armed dacoits robbing a woman in Garden Town, Lahore.
 Ausaf ordered his guards to intervene, upon which the dacoits opened fire on Ausaf's car.
-Ausaf was unharmed.
+Although a bullet hit his car, Ausaf was unharmed.
 After fleeing the scene, the dacoits were arrested from Band Road.